kbrown55347/YouCanoeIt/checklist.md

 ### Future To Do's
 - Trip details page layout (checkout responsive pricing table layouts)
 - Only allow user to add trip if date is in certain format on add trip page
+- on edit trip page, input values stay populated with trip details on page refresh